iddinev/MyMaterial/README.md

 The light theme is basically ![solarized](https://ethanschoonover.com/solarized/) light with the BG color changed.

+The repo includes:
+- Themes for XFCE4 terminal.
-The repo includes jpgs of the drop down backgrounds as well as a sample gimp project to produce similar.
+- jpgs of the drop down backgrounds as well as a sample gimp project to produce similar.
-If the colors look off in your terminal - try toggling the 'set bold colors as bright' settings
-if your terminal has one.
+If the colors look off in your terminal - try toggling the 'set bold colors as bright' settings if your terminal has one.